Source Free Unsupervised Graph Domain Adaptation: Experiments

-The detailed statistical results of stability evaluation on all tasks are illustrated on Tab. \ref{tab:ablation study}.
-We can find that on the easy tasks like ACMv9 $\to$ DBLPv8, GCN-SOGA-IM can achieve similar results with GCN-SOGA.
-However, on more difficult tasks, which are DBLPv8 $\to$ ACMv9 and ACM-D $\to$ ACM-S, GCN-SOGA could achieve more significant and stable improvement than GCN-SOGA-IM.
-It further indicates the necessity of SC especially on more difficult task.
+The detailed statistical results of stability evaluation on all tasks are illustrated in Tab. \ref{tab:ablation study}.
+We can find that on easy tasks like ACMv9 $\to$ DBLPv8, GCN-SOGA-IMOnly can achieve similar results with GCN-SOGA.
+However, on more difficult tasks, which are DBLPv8 $\to$ ACMv9 and ACM-D $\to$ ACM-S, GCN-SOGA could achieve more significant and stable improvement than GCN-SOGA-IMOnly.
+It further indicates the necessity of SC especially on more difficult tasks.
+Moreover, we notice that GCN-SOGA-SCONLY may perform even worse than the original GCN trained on the source domain.
+The key reason is that we could not utilize any supervised signal in the SFUGDA scenario.
+Therefore, both SC and IM objectives are unsupervised objectives.
+It could be possible that we lose the original discriminative ability with unsupervised finetuning.